abhinavs/moonwalk/README.md

 To add a custom directory to your theme-gem, please edit the regexp in `moonwalk.gemspec` accordingly.

 ## Acknowledgement
-This theme's original base is [no style please](https://github.com/riggraz/no-style-please) theme created by  [Riccardo Graziosi](https://riggraz.dev/) - many thanks to him for creating a theme with nearly no css.
+This theme's original base is [no style please!](https://github.com/riggraz/no-style-please) theme created by  [Riccardo Graziosi](https://riggraz.dev/) - many thanks to him for creating a wonderful theme with nearly no css.

 ## License